elemental/Elemental/doc/source/lapack-like/condensed.rst

 matrix.

 .. cpp:function:: void Bidiag( Matrix<R>& A )
+.. cpp:function:: void Bidiag( DistMatrix<R>& A )

    Overwrites the main and sub (or super) diagonal of the real matrix `A` with the resulting bidiagonal matrix and stores the scaled Householder vectors in the remainder of the matrix.

+   .. note:: The :math:`m < n` case is not yet supported for the distributed
+             version.

 .. cpp:function:: void Bidiag( Matrix<Complex<R> >& A, Matrix<Complex<R> >& tP, Matrix<Complex<R> >& tQ )

-   Same as above, but the complex scalings for the Householder reflectors are returned in the vectors `tP` and `tQ`.

-.. cpp:function:: void Bidiag( DistMatrix<R>& A )

-   Overwrites the main and sub (or super) diagonal of the real distributed matrix `A` with the resulting bidiagonal matrix and stores the scaled Householder vectors in the remainder of the matrix.

-   .. note:: The :math:`m < n` case is not yet supported.

 .. cpp:function:: void Bidiag( DistMatrix<Complex<R> >& A, DistMatrix<Complex<R>,STAR,STAR>& tP, DistMatrix<Complex<R>,STAR,STAR>& tQ )

    Same as above, but the complex scalings for the Householder reflectors are returned in the vectors `tP` and `tQ`.

-   .. note:: The :math:`m < n` case is not yet supported.
+   .. note:: The :math:`m < n` case is not yet supported for the distributed
+             version.